acsone/odoo-bedrock/README.rst

 Examples
 ========

-These are typical Dockerfiles derived from this image.
+These are typical Dockerfiles derived from this image, provided here for inspiration.

 Installing addons and Odoo from source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~